microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 In our previous lesson, the state was a simple pair of numbers from 0 to 8, and thus it was convenient to represent Q-Table by numpy tensor with shape 8x8x2.
 If we use bins discretization, the size of our state vector is also known, so we can use the same approach and represent state by an array of shape 20x20x10x10x2 (here 2 is the dimension of action space, and first dimensions correspond to the number of bins we have selected to use for each of the parameters in observation space).

 However, sometimes precise dimensions of the observation space are not known.
 In case of `discretize` function, we may never be sure that our state stays within certain limits, because some of the original values are not bound.
 Thus, we will use slightly different approach and represent Q-Table by a dictionary.
-We will use the pair *(state,action)* as the dictionary key, and the value would correspond to Q-Table entry value.
+We will use the pair *(state,action)* as the dictionary key, and the value would correspond to Q-Table entry value. (code block 9)

 ```python
 Q = {}